 Mathematics for Elementary Teachers II helps future teachers develop a deep understanding of the mathematics they will likely teach.
-Topics include: Algebra (expressions, equations, functions), geometry (shapes, solids, measurement, transformations), statistics, and probability.
+Topics include: geometry (shapes in two and three dimensions and their properties, measurement, and transformations), algebra (algebraic thinking, variables, expressions, and equations), statistics, and probability.
 Prerequisite: MATH 145.
 Offered Fall, Spring.